microsoft/grover-blocks/lowmc/INSTALL.md

 # Instructions to install dependencies and run the code

-We assume that the scheme one is trying to run, is under `/path/to/qsharp/lowmc`, and specify when instructions differ.
+We assume that the LowMC code is under `/path/to/qsharp/lowmc` and specify when instructions differ.

 ## Dependencies

 These will be installed as part of the commands in the Environment setup section below.
-- dotnet core sdk 2.1
+- dotnet core sdk 2.1,
-- qsharp sdk 0.7.1905.3109 (later versions will need changes to the C# code portions)
+- qsharp sdk 0.7.1905.3109 (later versions will need changes to the C# code portions),
-- iqsharp
+- iqsharp,
-- python 3
+- python 3,
-- python qsharp package
+- python qsharp package,
-- FileHelpers dotnet package
+- FileHelpers dotnet package,
-- SageMath to regenerate the provided affine layers and key expansion routines (if reproducing results)
+- SageMath to regenerate the provided affine layers and key expansion routines (if reproducing results).

 ## Environment setup

 The following should work the same on Windows and Linux, with the minor differences noted below.

-- get the dotnet core sdk version 2.1 from https://www.microsoft.com/net/download
+- Get the dotnet core sdk version 2.1 from https://www.microsoft.com/net/download.
-- install it following the appropriate OS' instructions
+- Install it following the appropriate OS' instructions.
-- install python 3 (with pip and jupyter)
+- Install python 3 (with pip and jupyter).
-- run the following commands in cmd/shell
+- Run the following commands in cmd/shell.

-First install Q# and IQ# support
+First install Q# and IQ# support.

 ```
 dotnet new -i Microsoft.Quantum.ProjectTemplates